CWY1013HK/SenGen/README.md

 # SenGen
-A sentence generator I made in a few days with C++ for MacOS X.
+A sentence generator I made in a few days with C++ for MacOS.

 For detailed instructions on downloading the project and other stuff, read the .txt files in the 'Instructions' folder.